flyinghorse0510/parsec-starfive/README.md

 Originally forked from [ppeetteerrs](https://github.com/ppeetteerrs/gem5-RISC-V-PARSEC), this repository adds some extra patches and adjustments to port the **whole** PARSEC3 benchmark suite to build & run successfully without errors on linux/amd64 and linux/riscv64.

-Besides, as part of the port & build work, several docker container images are built and uploaded to the Dockerhub, which facilitate the procedure of build & test dramatically.
-All Dockerfiles used for building these images can be found in the repository [Starfive Builder](http://gitlab.starfivetech.com/sag/starfive_builder.git).
+Besides, as part of the port & build work, several docker container images are built and uploaded to the Dockerhub(flyinghorse0510), which facilitate the procedure of build & test dramatically.
+All Dockerfiles used for building these images can be found in the repository [Starfive Builder](http://192.168.110.45/sag/starfive_builder).

 # 2. Benchmark status
 Currently, all benchmarks can be compiled and run successfully without errors.
 The table below shows the benchmark status: